At this moment, the videos in this magazine are all in Dutch.

 Education

-Organisational activities for the Dutch Bobsleigh and Skeleton Federation
+- Organizational affairs for the Netherlands Bobsleigh and Skeleton Federation

 Societal engagement